President or Co-Presidents

 Preside in absence of the President.
 In charge of setting up a system for tracking attendance of general meetings and yard day.
 Work with teachers to plan educational component of general meetings.
 Succeed the president if the office becomes vacant.

-Liaison with board and bookkeeper.
 Collect all tuition due on the first of the month, track who has paid and send delinquent tuition reminders.

 Responsible for being the initial contact for potential members.
 Maintain waitlist of prospective members.
 Keep records/files of each member.
 Be responsible for maintaining maximum enrollment.
 Call the support job coordinator when a new member joins to assign a job.

-Keep files of members’ medical records and insurance policies and any other required forms.
+Responsible for keeping files of members’ medical records and insurance policies and any other required forms.
 Liaison to the school district and current or prospective membership during the enrollment process.
 Create email contact groups of the entire membership, the Board and each individual class.
 Keep email groups updated monthly.
 Assist the Membership Coordinator with their duties and fill in for him/her in case of absence.
 Attend monthly Board meetings.

-Support Job Chair
+Support Job Coordinator